 Chrome and Firefox browsers have API for websites to retrieve user geolocation.
 When a website calls this API, a browser normally prompts a user to either accept or deny the request.
 A browser then remembers the user's choice and either continues providing user geolocation to this website or keeps disproving such requests automatically.

-Where a browser takes coordinates from?
+Where does a browser take coordinates from?

 Since geolocation of an IP address may change over time, browsers need a reliable mechanism to retrieve geolocation from a constantly updated database.
 Chrome and Firefox browsers retrieve them using Google Maps API.
 Depending on a device, they may send several data points to Google, like IP address and available Wi-Fi networks.
 They will then receive back geolocation coordinates provided by Google.